Waxing Gibbous on

 Moon after descending node

-2 days after descending node on 21 January 2013 at 01:19 in ♉ Taurus.
-The Moon is located south of the ecliptic over the following 11 days, until the lunar orbit crosses from South to North in ascending node on 4 February 2013 at 02:14 in ♏ Scorpio.
+2 days after descending node on 21 January 2013 at 01:19 in ♉ Taurus the Moon is positioned south of the ecliptic over the following 11 days until the lunar crosses the ecliptic again from South to North in ascending node on 4 February 2013 at 02:14 in ♏ Scorpio.

 Moon at northern standstill

 At 05:12 the Moon is meeting its standstill point to reach North declination of ∠20.816°.
 This is the year's northernmost lunar standstill of 2013.
-Over the next 13 days the lunar orbit is going to extend southward to face maximum declination of ∠-20.704° at the point of next standstill in ♐ Sagittarius on 6 February 2013 at 00:27.
+Over the upcoming 13 days the lunar orbit is going to tilt southward to face maximum declination of ∠-20.704° at the point of next southern standstill in ♐ Sagittarius on 6 February 2013 at 00:27.

 Syzygy in 3 days